Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Methodology

 \subsection{Multilingual Embedding learning}

-\networktwo is a large multilingual graph of concepts and ngrams in 1,335 languages, so it is natural to use representation learning methods on graphs to generate multilingual embeddings that benefit crosslingual transfer.
 To capture the semantic relations among the nodes and the structure of \networktwo, we use Node2Vec \citep{grover2016node2vec} to generate node representations.
-Let $v$ be the node that a random walk currently resides in, $t$ the node that the walk has traversed in the last step, and $x$ be the node that the walk will visit in the next step.
-Node2Vec calculates the unnormalized transition probability from $v$ to $x$ as $\pi_{vx} = \alpha_{pq}(t, x) \cdot w((v, x))$ for sampling the next node $x$, where $w((v, x))$ is the weight of the undirected edge $(v, x)$,
+Let $v$ be the node that a random walk currently resides in, $t$ the node that the walk has traversed in the last step, and $x$ the node that the walk will visit in the next step.
+Node2Vec calculates the unnormalized transition probability from $v$ to $x$ as $\pi_{vx} = \alpha_{pq}(t, x) \cdot w((v, x))$ for sampling the next node $x$ in the graph, where $w((v, x))$ is the weight of the undirected edge $(v, x)$,

 and $d_{tx}$ is the shortest path distance between $t$ and $x$.
-However, $d_{tx} \neq 1$ for any nodes $t$ and $x$ in \networktwo, because (1) if the current node $v$ is a concept node, the last traversed node $t$ and the next-step node $x$ must both be ngram nodes; (2) if $v$ is an ngram node, then $t$ and $x$ must both be concept nodes.
-Therefore $d_{tx} = 0 \text{ or } 2$, depending on whether it returns to the already traversed $t$ or not.
-We set return parameter $p$ and in-out parameter $q$ to 0.5 and 2 respectively, in the hope of encoding more ``local'' information into the representations.
-This setting approximates breadth-first sampling \citep{grover2016node2vec}.
+The transition probability determines if either a new node or an already-visited node (regardless of a concept or ngram node) will be sampled.
+In \networktwo, $d_{tx} \neq 1$ for any nodes $t$ and $x$, because a concept (resp. ngram) node will not connect with other concept (resp. ngram) nodes.
+We set return parameter $p=.5$ and in-out parameter $q=2$ in the hope of encoding more ``local'' information, as this setting approximates breadth-first sampling according to \citet{grover2016node2vec}.

-Below we will show that the representations learned this way have the following desirable properties of a multilingual semantic representation.
-(1) If two ngrams from different languages refer to the same concept, they have high cosine similarity.
-(2) If an ngram refers to multiple concepts, then it has high similarity with each concept.
-(3) If two concepts are closely related to each other through many intermediate ngram nodes, they have high cosine similarity.
+Below, we show that the multilingual representations trained this way have some desirable properties, e.g., representations of ngrams from different languages that refer to the same concept can be highly cosine-similar, which is important for zero-shot crosslingual transfer learning.